 Review multiple choice strategy.

 In the above question, option B was also true.
 But, was it the most true?
-I have a separate post on helping you work through the multiple choice structure of the MBLEx.
+I have a separate article on helping you work through the multiple choice structure of the MBLEx.

 Take practice quizzes and exam simulations.

 Exam simulators are a great way to reduce test anxiety, because they allow you to get a feel for the length and pace of the exam.
-While exam simulators do not offer the exact questions that are on the MBLEx, removing doubt about how quickly you should be answering questions.
+While exam simulators do not offer the exact questions that are on the MBLEx, they doubt about how quickly you should be answering questions as you answer similar questions.

 Practice quizzes are a great way to target weak spots in your topical knowledge.
 If you’re scoring very well in Anatomy, Physiology and Kinesiology, but struggling in Client Assessment, it only makes sense to focus your efforts on strengthening that area.